 The term and practice of ritual abuse has also been closely linked with other categories and practises of abuse, including: –

 a) “organised abuse”, which refers to the abuse and exploitation of children through organised crime (prostitution and pornography) and paedophile rings;

 b) institutional abuse, which refers to the abuse of persons within political and social institutions, such as within schools, orphanages and mental health facilities etc;

 c) “organised, sadistic abuse” which is often used as an umbrella term across these kinds of abuse, wherein ritual abuse features as a more extreme example.

-Who perpetrates ritual abuse?
 Initial discussion of ritual abuse in the late 1980’s and early 1990’s predominantly implicated satanic cults in the perpetration of ritual abuse against children.
 However, not every group or cult dedicated to satanic worship practices ritual abuse.

 Groups who practice ritual abuse are always hierarchical – the abuse is used to maintain this hierarchy and to benefit those at its higher levels.
 Benefits may include power and prestige, sexual gratification and financial wealth.

 Ritual abuse may be practised within family groups across generations, or it may be associated with groups or institutions external to survivors’ families.
 For example, some reports concern the recruiting of children from orphanages and day-care centres, for abuse within paedophile rings.
 Ritual abuse may be perpetrated through connections between families and external groups.

 Impacts of ritual abuse on survivors ritual abuse has profound effects upon the lives of child and adult survivors.
 The range of psychological symptoms and emotional effects survivors may experience include: